Plymouth and Bolton reach last four of EFL Trophy

 Salford, 2020 winners and the last remaining League Two side, bowed out at Cheltenham despite Callum Hendry giving them the lead on 13 minutes with an acrobatic finish after Luke Southwood parried Theo Vassell's header.

-At the other end Alex Cairns tipped Alfie May's thunderbolt on to the crossbar, but Ryan Broom equalised just before the break and the tie was settled by two goals inside 60 seconds just after the hour as Liam Sercombe lashed home from close range before playing in Stoke loanee Will Goodwin to score on his debut.
+At the other end Alex Cairns tipped Alfie May's thunderbolt on to the crossbar, but Ryan Broom equalised just before the break and the tie was settled by two goals inside 60 seconds just after the hour.
+Liam Sercombe lashed home from close range before playing in Stoke loanee Will Goodwin to score on his debut.

-Bolton saw off 2019 winners Portsmouth to move one game away from Wembley.

-The hosts netted the only goal on 17 minutes through Jon Dadi Bodvarsson, who finished on the break after good work from Dion Charles.
+Bolton saw off 2019 winners Portsmouth when the hosts netted the only goal on 17 minutes through Jon Dadi Bodvarsson, who finished on the break after good work from Dion Charles.

-Bolton were denied a second on the stroke of half-time by Sean Raggett's superb block on the line from Owen Beck and although the 2020 losing finalists did mount a late fightback, James Trafford denied Reeco Hackett-Fairchild a last-gasp leveller.
+Bolton were denied a second on the stroke of half-time by Sean Raggett's superb block on the line from Owen Beck, and although the 2020 losing finalists did mount a late fightback, James Trafford denied Reeco Hackett-Fairchild a last-gasp leveller.

 The semi-final draw will take place on Saturday, 14 January, with the ties taking place in the week commencing 20 February.